-The Board of Directors and Stockholders

-Multicare Pharmaceuticals Philippines, Inc.

-17th Floor Units A & B, 8 Rockwell Building

-Hidalgo Drive, Rockwell Center

-Poblacion, Makati City
+The Board of Directors and Stockholders Multicare Pharmaceuticals Philippines, Inc. 17th Floor Units A & B, 8 Rockwell Building Hidalgo Drive, Rockwell Center Poblacion, Makati City

-We have audited, in accordance with Philippine Standards on Auditing, the financial statements of Multicare Pharmaceuticals Philippines, Inc. ("the Company") as at and for the year ended March 31, 2022 and 2021, on which we have rendered our report dated April 30, 2022.
+We have audited, in accordance with Philippine Standards on Auditing, the financial statements of Multicare Pharmaceuticals Philippines, Inc. ("the Company") as at and for the years ended March 31, 2023 and 2022, on which we have rendered our report dated May 2, 2023.

 Our audits were made for the purpose of forming an opinion on the basic financial statements of the Company taken as a whole.
-The supplementary information in the accompanying Reconciliation of Retained Earnings Available for Dividend Declaration is the responsibility of the Company's management.
+The supplementary information included in the Reconciliation of Retained Earnings Available for Dividend Declaration is the responsibility of the Company's management.